 There is a bar in my neighborhood that promotes outdoor live music.
 No one is more of a fan of live music than me.
 Some of my favorite people play there but the sound travels and reverberates in my home destroying my peace three to four nights a week.
+Update 2023: now 6-7 days a week.
 My windows rattle and I can hear the bass and the drums over the top of anything else that is on in my house.
 I never get to enjoy dining on my deck or taking a walk on those nights because the sound affects me in a way that is not healthy.
 Even noise cancelling headphones cannot block the sound.
 I can stand on my front porch and record every word sung a quarter mile away.
 Isn’t this too loud?
 I invited the owner to come over to my house to experience her live music from my perspective in my house but she turned me down.
 The owner could care less as she maintains she is within the law with her decibels.

 During my days as a caregiver, I lived with my clients in Section 8 apartment living.
 Dogs barking, babies crying, tenants arguing and stomping on the floor upstairs and TV’s with surround sound devastated me.

 Night after night of live loud music making my windows rattle and overpowering every other natural sound in my house while anticipating my most dreaded holiday, the fourth of July, It was the perfect storm for losing my sanity.

 In tears at the car dealer waiting on my car repair, I put on my Bose noise cancelling headphones to drown out the TV blaring in the waiting room.
 Research began on being tormented by sound.